Sulu Archipelago: History

 The pirate ships used by the Moro pirates were known as proa.

-The Sulu Archipelago was once part of Majapahit Empire and mentioned in the Old Javanese eulogy of Nagarakretagama by the name "Solot".
-After that, it became part of the Bruneian Empire before gaining its own independence on 1578.
+The Sulu Archipelago was once part of Majapahit and is mentioned in the Old Javanese eulogy of Nagarakretagama as Solot.
+Afterwards, it became part of the Bruneian Sultanate (1368–1888), but gained its independence in 1578.
 Many Tausugs and other native Muslims of Sulu Archipelago already interacted with Kapampangan and Tagalog Muslims called Luzones based in Brunei, and there were intermarriages between them.

 The region then became part of the independent Sultanate of Sulu, founded in 1405.
-The arrival of Western powers later became a conflict when the Spanish start to impose the rule of Spanish East Indies over the Sulu Archipelago.
-Spanish military expeditions against the sultanate were launched over the centuries of the colonial Philippines period (1565–1946).
-The Moro Rebellion (1899–1913) independence movement continued the Islamic Moro conflict, against the United States occupation in areas of the Moro people in the archipelago and southwestern Philippines.
+The arrival of Western powers later became a source of conflict when the Spanish began to impose rule over the Spanish East Indies.
+Spanish military expeditions against the sultanate were launched over the centuries of the Spanish colonial period in the Philippines.
+The Moro Rebellion (1899–1913) was an independence movement that continued the Moro conflict against the colonial forces of the United States in Moro regions of the archipelago and southwestern Philippines.

 1405–1844: Sulu Sultanate and Spanish East Indies

 Pre-1636 Sultanate of Sulu trade range.

 The Sulu Archipelago was part of the Islamic Sultanate of Sulu, founded in 1405 by Shari’ful Hashem Syed Abu Bak’r.
 The sultanate also included portions of Borneo, Mindanao, Palawan, and other islands in the region.

 From the first Spanish encounters with Jolo island, the Spanish–Moro conflict met firm and organised resistance from the Sultanate of Sulu.
-Miguel López de Legazpi had established a colony in Cebu in May 1565, however the initial focus of the Spanish conquest to establish the Spanish East Indies was northwards.
-In June 1578 Francisco de Sande, Governor-General of the Spanish East Indies, dispatched captain Esteban Rodríguez de Figueroa and the Jesuit priest Juan del Campo and the coadjutor Gaspar Gómez to Jolo, resulting in a negotiated compromise where the Sulu sultan paid a regular tribute in pearls.
+Miguel López de Legazpi had established a colony in Cebu in May 1565.
+The initial focus of the Spanish conquest to establish the Spanish East Indies was northwards.
+In June 1578, Francisco de Sande, Governor-General of the Spanish East Indies, dispatched Captain Esteban Rodríguez de Figueroa and the Jesuit priest Juan del Campo and the coadjutor Gaspar Gómez to Jolo, resulting in a negotiated compromise where the Sulu sultan paid a regular tribute in pearls.
 The following year, Figueroa was awarded the sole right to colonise Mindanao.
 In 1587, during a campaign against Borneo launched by Sande, Figueroa attacked and burned down Jolo.
 The Spaniards left Jolo after a few days.